Potsdam: The Cherry on Top of the Tart

 By now, the city trip travel party has already inhaled a lot of Potsdam’s beauty, but the most stunning part has still not been covered.
 Making a left behind the Gate of Nauen might be a good idea, because Hegelallee leads to the one place everyone comes here for in the first place, which is the Lustgarten state park.
 It probably accommodates more palaces and other attractions than Disneyland.

 We took a deviation via the elegant Brandenburg Gate.
 No, not the one in Berlin because that is not where we were.
 Potsdam, remember?
 Then we approached the park from the south.
-A golden gate marks the entrance to this huge park which does look nice in February.
-But coming here in spring probably makes even more sense.
+A golden gate marks the entrance to this huge park which does look nice indeed.

 While taking pictures of duckies and swans on frozen ponds, we spotted Sans Souci on the horizon.
 The palace appeared behind its countless glass cabinets used for growing grapes.
 Squeezing through crowds of tourists from China, Japan and a city called Berlin, we managed to get some incredible views and shoot some killer shots.
 O.k., we shouldn’t have picked a Monday because that is when the palace is closed.

 Skipping the Neues Palais, another palace, since it was already getting dark, we felt the inner need to look at the ruins on Ruinenberg hill, where the walls of the Norman Tower, partially hidden behind a water basin, turn out to be the next of a million of perfect photo objects in Potsdam.
 In the age of film cameras we would have wasted at least three film rolls on this one alone.